Dodi Fayed: Death

 In the early hours of 31 August 1997, Diana and Fayed died in a car crash in the Pont de l'Alma underpass in Paris.
 They had stopped in Paris en route to London after spending nine days on holiday in the French and Italian Rivieras aboard his family's yacht, the Jonikal.
 Neither Fayed nor Diana was wearing a seat belt at the time of the crash.
 The only survivor of the crash was bodyguard Trevor Rees-Jones.

 Investigations by French and British police concluded that the chauffeur, Henri Paul, was driving under the influence of alcohol and prescription drugs.
 They also reported that paparazzi chasing the couple were believed to have contributed to the accident.

 Fayed's father, Mohamed Al-Fayed, said that the couple "were executed by MI6 agents".
-Fayed's former spokesman, Michael Cole, has said that the couple became engaged before their deaths.
+Fayed's former spokesman, Michael Cole, said that the couple became engaged before their deaths.

-Fayed was originally buried in Brookwood Cemetery near Woking, Surrey, but was re-interred in October 1997 on the grounds of Barrow Green Court, the family estate in Oxted, Surrey.
+Fayed was originally buried in Brookwood Cemetery near Woking, Surrey, but was re-interred on the grounds of Barrow Green Court in October 1997, the family estate in Oxted, Surrey.